Algarve Tourism Market Insights

 ADR (Average Daily Rate) in popular towns like Lagos, Faro, and Vilamoura consistently sits above €200 per night, with standout properties exceeding €300/night

-While exact RevPAR (Revenue Per Available Room) data for boutique-only properties is limited, top performers regularly outshine average STR metrics through elevated pricing and loyal repeat guests.
+While exact RevPAR (Revenue Per Available Room) data for boutique-only properties is limited, top performers regularly outshine average short-term rental (STR) metrics through elevated pricing and loyal repeat guests.

 → What This Means for Hosts: Feelings Over Flash.
 The boutique market tells us something powerful: guests are willing to pay more for places that feel better.
 They want design that delights, lighting that soothes, and spaces that slow them down.
 Even if you’re not running a hotel, there’s a lot to learn from this world: